 An announcement was made in 2018 that Silverstone would become the home for Aston Martin’s new ‘Testing and Development Center’, where prototypes will be put through their paces.

-Do you have any interesting or fun facts about Silverstone that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about Silverstone?
+Share them in the comments below!